levivoelz/checkpoint-redis/README.md

 - `putWrites(config, writes, taskId)` - Save pending writes
 - `list(config, options?)` - List checkpoints with optional filtering

+## Migration Guide

+Upgrading from v0.1.x?
+See our [migration guide](MIGRATION.md) for details on new features and improvements.

 ## Contributing

 Contributions welcome!
 Please see our [contributing guidelines](CONTRIBUTING.md).